carmelosammarco/FTPsubsetMO/README.md

 pip install FTPsubsetMO
 ```

-After that you are free to decide if you want to use the GUI interface or exexute it by script which of course as pros is going to allow the maximum customization but not very user friendly as cons.
+After that you are free to decide if you want to use the GUI interface or exexute it as script.
+The latter will allow the maximum customization but as cons it is not very user friendly.

 -----